St George's United Reformed Church Morpeth

 A NEW, friendly and welcoming yoga class taught by Newcastle’s Karen Bell is now on every Monday from 1pm-2.30pm.
 It is a friendly class, suitable for all abilities and ages, led by an experienced teacher - trained by the British Wheel of Yoga and a regular on the North of England festival circuit.

+These classes will improve your posture and strength, release tension in the body and improve breathing.
+We always finish the class with some nice relaxation time or ‘Yoga Nidra’.
 These classes cost £45 for a block of five sessions or £10 drop-in - but you can come and try for just £5 on your first visit and see if you enjoy it.
+All you need to join a friendly class is comfortable clothes and a yoga mat.
+See you there!
+Contact Karen St George's Ladies Coffee Club

-The Coffee Club meets on the third Tuesday of every month at 3.00 pm in the Drysdale Room on the first floor of the church.
+The Coffee Club meets on the third Tuesday of every month at 2.00 pm in the Drysdale Room on the first floor of the church.
 The room can be accessed by the staircase or by the lift (level 1) from the side door of the church opposite Metcalfe' Carpet Shop.
 Meetings usually have a visiting guest speaker and also provide an opportunity for social contact.
 There is a charge of £1.50 for each meeting attended, to cover the costs of tea and coffee.
 The Coffee Club organises several other events including a sale of Christmas Flower Arrangements with a coffee morning; a domino drive and a stall at the Autumn Fair.
-For further information please contact Suzanne Hamnett or Sarah Cleverley
+For further information please contact Sarah Cleverley

 Community Players